-Certain Australian Accounting Standards and Interpretations have recently been issued or amended but are not yet effective and have not been adopted by the Company for the annual reporting year ended 31 December 2018.
+Certain Australian Accounting Standards and Interpretations have recently been issued or amended but are not yet effective and have not been adopted by the Company for the annual reporting year ended 31 December 2017.
 The directors have not early adopted any of these new or amended standards or interpretations.
-The directors are in the process of assessing the impact of the applications of AASB 1058 Income of Not-for- Profit Entities (effective 1 January 2019), AASB 2016-8 Amendments to Australian Accounting Standards - Australian Implementation Guidance for Not-for-Profit Entities (effective 1 January 2019), AASB 15 Revenue from Contracts with Customers (effective 1 January 2019), and AASB 16 Leases (effective 1 January 2019) and its amendments to the extent relevant to the financial statements of the Company.
+The directors are in the process of assessing the impact of the applications of AASB 9 Financial Instruments (effective 1 January 2018) and AASB 16 Leases (effective 1 January 2019) and its amendments to the extent relevant to the financial statements of the Company.